microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 ![Small Visual Studio Code with Tab Switcher](img/VSCodeMinimumTabSwitcherSize.png)

 Terminal can't really replicate Visual Studio's version of the tab switcher in this situation.
 The TabSwitcher needs to be contained within the Terminal.
 So, if the TabSwitcher is always centered and has a percentage padding from the borders of the Terminal, it'll shrink as Terminal shrinks.
-Whatever is visible of the TabSwitcher will be visible.
-In the case where the Terminal is so small that the switcher isn't visible, the Terminal isn't of much use anyway.
+Since the Terminal also has a minimum width, the switcher should always have enough space to be usefully visible.

 ## Future considerations